jianyuewu/automotive_project/virtualization/Linux_kernel_related.md

 When using user space mem, there are several ways, like Pre Alloc (VA + PA + PageTable), Lazy Alloc (VA) and On-Deman Alloc (VA, on-demand alloc PA + PageTable).
 3. Copy on write
 After fork, child process will have the resources owned by the parent, i.e. signal, open files, addr space.
 Resources are controlled via clone() flags, like CLONE_VM/FS/FILES/SIGHAND.
-Parent process's page table is read only, and child process's page table is also read only.
-Because they share same vma mapping, if child process write to the page, then page fault will be triggered, and new page allocated, parent's page data will be copied to child.
+Parent process's page table is marked as read only, and child process's page table is also read only.
+They have separate page tables, but map to same PA addr space.
+Because they share same vma mapping, so read can get same data.
+If child process write to the page, then page fault will be triggered, and new page allocated, parent's page data will be copied to child.
 For malloc() API, there are 2 sizes, > 128kB, it uses mmap(), < 128kB, it uses brk() API.
 When page is not mapped, there will be a page fault triggered, and handle_mm_fault() is called, then it will alloc pages from buddy allocator, and create page table accordingly.
 4. SWAP